BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Conclusion

 \section{Conclusion}

-In this work, we presented the first multi-target backdoor attack for graph classification.
-We introduced sub-graph injection based approach for multi-target backdoor attack on graph classification which achieves high attack success rates without much degradation of the clean accuracy.
-Our empirical experimental results demonstrates the superiority of our proposed framework over conventional subgraph replacement based backdoor for graph classification.
-The attack performance across 5 datasets and 4 models shows the effectiveness and generalization capability of the attack.
-Results on maximum number of targets [10 for CIFAR10 dataset] shows that multiple triggers (even equal to the number of existing classes) can successfully coexist without interfering with the prediction of other triggers.
-We conducted extensive experiments to examine the effect of different attack design parameters on the performance of our attack and demonstrated the insights for setting the parameter values.
-Moreover, our proposed framework for multi target backdoor on graph classification remained highly effective against certified defenses, showing the robustness of our proposed attack.
+In this work, we presented the first multi-targeted backdoor attack named \texttt{BadImplant} on graph classification.
+We introduce subgraph injection-based approach which achieves high attack success rate with minimal compromise on the clean accuracy.
+Our empirical experimental results demonstrate the superiority of our \texttt{BadImplant} over conventional subgraph replacement-based backdoor attack.
+The attack performance across five datasets and four model architectures exhibits the effectiveness and generalization capability of our attack.
+Results on maximum number of targets show that multiple triggers can successfully coexist without interfering with the prediction of other triggers.
+We further conduct extensive experiments to examine the effects of various attack design parameters on \texttt{BadImplant}, demonstrating the breadth of attack performance on various configurations.
+Moreover, \texttt{BadImplant} can preserve its effectiveness and resilience against two commonly certified defense methods.
+In conclusion, \texttt{BadImplant} provides a reliable and effective approach on backdooring graph neural networks.